 On November 1, 2012, the Company acquired the assets and assumed liabilities of National Electronic Service Association (NESA) in an all cash transaction.
 The acquisition price included an upfront cash payment of approximately \$18.3 million and an earn-out payment.
 Under the terms of the agreement, the earn-out is based on EBITDA earned by NESA during the 36-48 months after closing.
 EBITDA growth used in the calculation is capped at 20% of prior period.
-The Company's estimate for the total payout ranges from zero to a maximum \$37.7 million.
+The Company's estimate for the total payout ranges from zero to a maximum of \$37.7 million.
 The Company's estimate of the fair value of the earn-out as of the date of acquisition was \$18.0 million.
-As of September 30, 2013, the Company's best estimate of the fair value of the earn out is \$18.3 million.
+Based upon revised projections, the Company determined that the fair value of the earn-out as of June 30, 2104 was zero and reversed the liability of \$18.6 million with a corresponding reduction (credit) in the Acquisition Costs line in the Consolidated Statement of Operations for the year ended September 30, 2014.
+The Company continues to believe the fair value of the earn-out is zero as of September 30, 2014.
 NESA is a Canadian provider of returns management, refurbishment and reverse logistics services for high-value consumer products.
 NESA provides expertise and focused services to Fortune 1000 companies in the management of Consumer Electronics, Telecommunications, and Information Technology products.